mcljtkim/Forbes/README.md

 [ECCV 2024] Forbes: Face obfuscation rendering via backpropagation refinement scheme

-Official code will be uploaded
+We will release the codes soon.